SilmiBisyari/BakeryOrderApp/README.md

 - It provided total cost for the cake order.

 ### Screen Navigation
-1. Login - user authentication+error checking+user database+firebase authentication
-Using the Firebase plugin to create an email based Login and Sign Up fuction.
+1. Login - Using the Firebase plugin to create an email based Login and Sign Up fuction.
 When user open the app, they will be presented with a screen with two text fields; email and password.
 If the user has an account, they can just key in the email and password and click login.
 If the user is a new user, they can enter the email and password and click sign up.

 2. Menu - Display cake menu and provides button to be navigate to the checkout page.